Amendab/data-analyst-amenda/README.md

 **• Data Visualization and Insights**

-o Query result is then exported to Microsoft Excel for data visualization:
+- Query result is then exported to Microsoft Excel for data visualization:

 - A Bar chart is generated visually to compare the number of violations rate across course Codes.
 Insights from these visualizations will help identify key trends, such as the course code that has the highest number of violation rate or the trends of violation types in which most students are involved.

 **Figure 9:** Data Visualization

 <img width="359" alt="DW_Data Visualization (F9)" src="https://github.com/user-attachments/assets/15228774-53cb-4d9d-8b56-37ff8bbd85e9" />

 **• Analyzing the Outcome and Generate Insights:**